 Unmanageable debt is a very real danger for many businesses.
 Balancing day-to-day operations with the behind-the-scenes activity of a business can be a difficult process, but when you factor potential debts into the equation, things become a lot more pressurised as a result.
 And when debts go unchecked and unresolved, shutting down and ceasing to trade as a result could well be imminent.

 Clearly, it’s not an issue to be taken lightly.
 Staying on top of any business debt is essential when staying afloat in choppier waters.
 Here, we’ll run through the support you can get for business debt, how it most commonly occurs and what you can do to avoid the pitfalls of business arrears.

 What are the causes of business debt?

 Outside factors like market conditions can lead to debts occurring too.
-When the economy is in poor health, as well as specific markets, customer spending tends to decline, resulting in lower revenues.
+When the economy is in poor health and specific markets are suffering, customer spending tends to decline, resulting in lower revenues.
 If a company focuses on a specialist market, then they may be affected by shifts in consumer preferences too.

 How can it be avoided?

-Check that your business’ revenues can cover things like rent and utility bills, before portioning out a budget for variable costs.
-Using much of what’s left, remaining debts should be paid off and it’s well worth paying more than just the minimum, otherwise, they’ll keep building and may take years to pay off.
+Check that your business’ revenues can cover your core overheads before portioning out a budget for variable costs.
+With much of what’s left, any remaining debts should be paid off.
+It’s well worth paying more than just the minimum too.
+Otherwise, debts can keep building – and may take years to pay off.

-Even things like computer software can put a dent in the company coffers; see if you can negotiate reduced prices or flat rates with certain vendors, or consider if the software is necessary.
-Pinpointing these expenses in order to cut costs can be a speedy way of increasing cash flow, and is certainly more advisable than more drastic debt-reduction measures.
+Even things like computer software can put a dent in the company coffers.
+See if you can negotiate reduced prices or flat rates with certain vendors, or consider if the software is necessary in the first place.
+Pinpointing these expenses in order to cut costs can be a speedy way of increasing cash flow, and is certainly more advisable than drastic debt-reduction measures.

 Contacting and negotiating payment plans with suppliers